Adi-183/Bit-Manipulation-in-cpp/README.md

 # Bit-Manipulation-in-cpp
-This is a demo repository I am creating to test out features of GitHub.
+This repository covers basics of Bit Manipulation in cpp.